zentyal/zentyal/docs/en/user/pdc-howto.rst

 For this tutorial we will create a user with *pdcadmin* as user name.
-Other fields will be filled in with the appropiate vaules.
+Other fields will be filled in with the appropriate values.
-After a user creation you will be forwarded to the Edit user page.
+We will click in the button `Add and edit` so we will be forwarded to the Edit user page.

-Remember that you can come back to this page selecting in the left menu Users -> Edit user.
+Remember that you can come back to this page clicking in the user list the `Edit` control .

 There are some PDC user settings on this page, under the PDC/File sharing account heading.